Zer0dot/v2-migrator/README.md

 There are essentially 3 steps you need to take to migrate:

-1. **Approve** the migrator with your aToken(s).(I recommend an amount only slightly above your aToken balance, just to be safe.)
+1. **Approve** the migrator with your aToken(s).
+(I recommend an amount only slightly above your aToken balance, just to be safe.)
 2. **Delegate** your chosen debtToken(s) credit to the migrator.
-(I recommend an amount only slightly above your borrows, just to be safe.)
+(I recommend an amount only slightly above your borrows, again just to be safe.)
 3. **Migrate!**

 (Recommended) 4. <b>Reset</b> your allowances to 0 (just good practice, I use [tac.dappstar.io](https://tac.dappstar.io/#/))